VIA-Research/uPIMulator/golang_vm/README.md

-# ⚙️ Install & Build
+# ⚙️ Install and Build
 ## Usage Mode
 uPIMulator currently operates in an execution-driven mode.
 The typical workflow involves the following steps: